raspberrypilearning/blender-tiled-floor/en/step_3.md

 ![The object right-click menu with 'By Loose Parts' highlighted.](images/loose-parts.png)

-There are now 64 individual tiles each shown as a Cub object in the Scene Collection:
+There are now 64 individual tiles each shown as a Cube object in the Scene Collection:

 ![64 individual tiles shown by an orange border around each.
 Each cube is shown in a list of numbered cube objects in the scene collection shown as 'Cube 001', 'Cube 002' etc.](images/64-cubes.png)